How Trauma Affects The Brain and Memories

 These therapies can help process traumatic memories and sensations stored in the body, even when they can’t be fully verbalized.
 They work to integrate fragmented memories and reduce the intensity of trauma responses over time.

-It's crucial to work with a therapist who understands trauma and can provide a safe, supportive environment for healing.
+It’s crucial to work with a therapist who understands trauma and can provide a safe, supportive environment for healing.
+Individuals are encouraged to seek support from professionals, support groups, and others who have experienced similar trauma, as connecting with those who understand can be an important part of recovery.

 Remember, your brain's reaction to trauma was designed to protect you.